openstack/charm-manila-generic/src/README.md

 # Usage

-The charm relies on the prinical manila charm, and is a subordinate to it.
+The charm relies on the principal manila charm, and is a subordinate to it.
 It provides configuration data to the manila-share service (which is provided by the manila charm with a role that includes 'share').